Cohabitee Inheritance Act success

 The Claimant, Joan Thompson, had moved in with Wynford Hodge in the 1970’s.
 They had lived together in Wynford’s property for forty-two years prior to his death and Joan had been financially dependant upon him throughout that time.
 Joan had provided care for Wynford’s mother at the end of her life and, later on, had provided some care for Wynford himself.
 He also provided her with care as her health deteriorated.
 She had eventually gone to live in a nursing home but returned to a caravan near their home which Wynford had purchased specifically so that she could come back home.

-At the time of making his last Will, Wynford appeared to believe that Joan had sufficient assets and income not to need financial provision from his estate, however this was found not to be the case.
+There was little factual dispute in the case and that Joan was entitled to pursue a cohabitee Inheritance Act claim.
+At the time of making his last will, Wynford appeared to believe that Joan had sufficient assets and income not to need financial provision from his estate, however this was found not to be the case.
 Joan had very modest savings and an income of £1,114 per month.
 In contrast to her limited means she had significant needs and would require a care package if she were to leave the nursing home which she had returned to following Wynford’s death.
-Expert evidence was obtained which stated that Joan could return to her home with a social care package and care from her son and his wife.
+Expert evidence stated that Joan could return to her home with a social care package and care from her son and his wife.
 It was recommended that she should leave the nursing home if possible to prevent her becoming institutionalised.

 The real dispute in this case arose over the value of reasonable financial provision for Joan’s maintenance.
 The estate had a value of just over £1,500,000 for probate purposes and was made up of a number of properties amongst other assets.
 Shortly before his death Wynford had purchased a cottage with a view to moving into it with Joan.
 Her legal team suggested that it would be reasonable for that cottage to be transferred to her to live in as that was the reason for its purchase.
-They also sought a cash lump sum to cover the costs identified by the care expert.
-The defendants’ legal team did not agree that this would be reasonable and, in light of Wynford’s clear desire for Joan’s children not to benefit, suggested that a life interest in a property would be more appropriate than a transfer.
+They also claimed a cash lump sum to cover the costs identified by the care expert.
+The defendants’ legal team did not agree that this would be reasonable and, in light of Wynford’s clear desire for Joan’s children not to benefit, suggested that a life interest in a property would be more appropriate than an outright transfer.